player069-bit/Phase001/README.md

 <br>
 Using br for the next line.
 <br>
-this is the first thing i have learned in github.
+this is the first thing i have learnt in github.